louiskwt/teach-myself-cs/system/coad/notes.md

 8. Dependability via redundancy

 	- including redundant components that can take over when a failure occurs and to help detect failures

+**Below your program**

+- Sysyem softwres

+	- Software that provides services that are commonly useful, including operating systems, compilers, loaders, and assemblers.

+- Operating System

+	- nterfaces between a user’s program and the hardware and provides a variety of services and supervisory functions.
+	- Functions

+		1. handling basic input and output operations
+		2. allocating storage and memory
+		3. providing for protected sharing of the computer among multiple application using it simultaneously

+- Compliers

+	-  the translation of a program written in a high-level language, such as C, C++, Java, or Visual Basic into instructions that the hardware can execute

+- Assembly langauge

+	- a symbolic representation of computer instructions

+- machine language

+	- a binary langauge that the machine understands

+- high-level langauges

+	- A portable language such as C, C++, Java, or Visual Basic that is composed of words and algebraic notation that can be translated by a compiler into assembly language.